dotnet/csharplang/proposals/function-pointers.md

 # Function Pointers

 ## Summary
-This proposal provides language constructs that expose low level IL opcodes that cannot currently be accessed efficiently, or at all: `ldftn`, `ldvirtftn`, and `calli`.
-These low level op codes can be important in high performance code and developers need an efficient way to access them.
+This proposal privodes language constructs that expose IL opcodes that cannot currently be accessed efficiently, or at all, in C# today: `ldftn` and `calli`.
+These IL opcodes can be important in high performance code and developers need an effecient way to access them.

 ## Motivation
 The motivations and background for this feature are described in the following issue (as is a